-Divorce lawyer DeAnne Dulas has extensive experience in family law, including high-asset divorces seeking and defending against an award of spousal maintenance.
-She can give a sound legal opinion on whether alimony would apply in your case, including the approximate amount and duration if awarded.
+Our divorce lawyers have extensive experience in family law, including high-asset divorces seeking and defending against an award of spousal maintenance.
+We can give a sound legal opinion on whether alimony would apply in your case, including the approximate amount and duration if awarded.
 The court considers many criteria, such as income disparity, length of the marriage, age and health of the spouses, and education or employable skills.
-DeAnne Dulas can gauge whether or not these factors trend in your favor and she can take appropriate action to argue for or against the award.
+We can gauge whether or not these factors trend in your favor and can take appropriate action to argue for or against the award.

 Spousal maintenance awards can also be modified or terminated by petitioning the court if there has been a substantial change in circumstances, such as a job promotion, job loss or remarriage.

 Who Qualifies For Spousal Support?